RealDotNetDave/dotNetTips.Utility.Core/README.md

 * [TypeHelper][29]
 * [Xml.XmlHelper][30]

-## Your Support Is Needed
+# Your Support Is Needed
 Do you have code you would like to submit to these repositories?
 Submit a pull request or submit an issue.
 I promise to take a look and include it if I like it!
+You can also support this via GitHub Sponsors: <a href="https://github.com/sponsors/RealDotNetDave" target="_blank">https://github.com/sponsors/RealDotNetDave</a>

   [1]: https://github.com/RealDotNetDave/dotNetTips.Utility.Core/tree/master/src/Core/dotNetTips.Utility.Core.EntityFramework
   [2]: https://github.com/RealDotNetDave/dotNetTips.Utility.Core/tree/master/src/Core/dotNetTips.Utility.Core.Windows